 If ref identifies a branch or tag by name, through 'head, or by its commit ID, then the git:// protocol allows git-checkout to download only the commits and objects relevant to the branch or tag.
 Furthermore, the default depth argument allows git-checkout to obtain only the latest commit and its objects, instead of the entire history of the branch or commit.
-If ref is any other commit ID or tree ID, then the entire repository may have to be downloaded, including all branches.
+If ref is any other commit ID or tree ID, then the entire repository may have to be downloaded, including all branches; however, commits in the branch or tag named by initial-search-ref will be checked, first.